How much does it cost to put a dog or cat to sleep in the UK?

 Median £28 across 11 real prices

-If your dog will not stop scratching, the vet will often reach for one of two modern treatments: Apoquel tablets or a Cytopoint injection.
+If your dog will not stop scratching, the vet will usually reach for one of two modern treatments: Apoquel tablets or a Cytopoint injection.

 Median £60 across 5 real prices